Programme website: Philosophy

 |2||14 March||End of May|

 In order to ensure full consideration of your application we ask that you submit your complete application including all supporting documentation by this date.

-The outcome of applications will be confirmed by mid-January 2021.
+The outcome of applications will be confirmed by mid-January.
 This is in order to meet the external funding deadlines.

-The outcome of these applications will be confirmed by mid-May 2021.
+The outcome of these applications will be confirmed by the end of May.

 You will be asked to add contact details for your referees.
 We will email them with information on how to upload their reference directly to your online application.
 Alternatively, they can email their comments to: